prototype-A/csci2020u_assignment2/README.md

 `gradle buildclient`

 Navigate to the host's executable jar directory:
-`cd host/build/libs`
+`cd host`

+Keep track of which Java processes you currently have running:
+`pgrep java`

+Either:
-Run the host program:
+Launch the file host in the current terminal:
-`java -jar host.jar`
+`cd build/libs && java -jar host.jar`
+Then open another terminal in the current directory and run the rest of the commands in that window. or
+Run the file host as a background process (logs will be logged to "./log.txt"):
+`./launch_host`

 Navigate to the client's executable jar directory:
-`cd ../../../client/build/libs`
+`cd ../client/build/libs`

 Run the client program:
 `java -jar client.jar`

+Terminating the file host after you're done:
+`pgrep java`
+`kill <process>`
+where process is the number that was not listed before.